SkinnyDevi/MU-VR-Experience/README.md

 # Manos Unidas VR Experience
-This project was made in collaboration Manos Unidas ONG.
+This project was made in collaboration with Manos Unidas ONG.
 It consists of a virtual reality cinema/theatre made for short films provided to the short film contest made by Manos Unidas.
 For more information, you can visit the ["Clipmetrajes"](https://www.clipmetrajesmanosunidas.org/) section, where it explains more on the topic.

 <p align="center">
   <img width="400" height="250" src="https://www.manosunidas.org/sites/default/files/logo_mu.png" alt="Manos Unidas">